squid-cache/squid-cache.github.io/SquidFaq/ClearingTheCache.rst

 squid -k reconfigure
 }}}

+ /!\ '''reconfigure''' does not work on COSS directory changes.
+Use the tricks below and a full restart instead.
+This is due to COSS using partition/disk level mapping instead of 'normal' human accessible files and directories.

 == Changing the Cache Levels ==

 Altering the cache_dir L1 and L2 sizes has not been tested with the above altering.
 It is still recommended to manually delete the cache directory and rebuild after altering the configuration.